demiancy/tutorial-php-1/README.md

     docker-compose up

 In case of not have Docker, you can copy the folder app into document root of your server

+With the following command install the dependencies

+    docker-compose run php composer install